OpenDDS/OpenDDS/docs/android.md

  - Some knowledge about OpenDDS and Android development will be assumed, but more OpenDDS knowledge will be assumed than Android knowledge.

 In addition to those, building OpenDDS with optional dependencies also have requirements not listed here but will in their own sections.

-The [\"Using OpenDDS in a Android App\" section](#using-opendds-in-a-android-app) assumes the use of Android Studio, but the will also work when just using the Android SDK.
+The [\"Using OpenDDS in a Android App\" section](#using-opendds-in-a-android-app) assumes the use of Android Studio, but the will also work when just using the Android SDK if tweaked.

+## Building on Windows

+If using you're using Windows Subsystem for Linux (WSL), Docker, or anything like that, then when you done with the guide you can copy the resulting libraries from the virtual environment to Windows and where they can be used in Android Studio as they would be used on Linux.
+Also you can skip the rest of this section and any **Windows Users:** notices.

+If you want to build OpenDDS for Android on Windows without any kind of vitalization you will have to follow the **Windows Users:** notices.

+In addition to OpenDDS and the Android NDK you will also need the following
+software:

+- MinGW
+  - Building OpenDDS for Android requires various utilities that would normally come on a Unix system.
+To replace them install [MinGW](http://www.mingw.org/) and the `mingw-developer-toolkit-bin` meta package using the MinGW package manager.

+- OpenDDS Host tools build using Visual Studio
+  - In a separate copy of OpenDDS, build OpenDDS as described in [`INSTALL.md`](../INSTALL.md) using Visual Studio, except use the `--host-tools-only` configure script option.
+If you want to use Java in the Android build, please pass also pass the `--java` configure script option here as described in the [Java](#java) section.
+You will also need to pass it to the configure script build for Android when that comes.

 ## Building OpenDDS for Android